Virginia has years of experience with gardening and wild pests in Florida, New Hampshire, Kansas, Maryland, Australia, and South Texas.

 By the second day, several yellowjackets were inside the trap.
 In the following days, I estimate about 5 to 8 additional ones entered and drowned in the liquid.

 The instructions say the trap continues to work as long as the liquid hasn't all evaporated.
-Today (after 2 weeks), I don't see any yellowjackets zooming in and out of their nesting area.
+Today (after two weeks), I don't see any yellowjackets zooming in and out of their nesting area.

 I Was Finally Able to Knock Down the Nest